-Your business needs equipment and you can’t just write a check for it.
-What do you do?
-Turns out, you have two common options: equipment leasing or an equipment loan.
+That’s your quick-and-dirty answer.
+But as it turns out, the difference between equipment leasing and equipment financing is slightly more complicated.
 This article will take a look at both options to help you, as a busy business owner, figure out which is the best route to take to get the equipment you need.

 A loan to buy equipment is much like any other business loan.
 There is a chance you may be asked to put down a certain percent of the total cost of the equipment.
 Your lender may also want to file a blanket lien against your business or property in order to secure their funds.
 Further, you’ll undergo the normal loan underwriting process, and will likely be asked for lots of information like your credit score and financials.